JonathanPalma-code/CV/README.md

 My name is Jonathan, I am a passionate software engineer graduated from Makers Academy, a highly selective 16 weeks coding bootcamp.

 From a very young age, I’ve been passionate about video-games and applications.
 When I asked myself the teenager’s most important question, what do I want to become?
 The answer came to me as obvious - a software developer!
-I’m looking for a role where I can use my problem solving skills and passion for technology to build software.
+I’m looking for a role where I can use my problem solving skills and passion for web design and for technology to build software, for my own self development as a software dev.
 I have a creative mind and I like reinventing the world through innovation, with a strong will for improvement, not only for myself, but for everything I touch.

 This is my Codewarrior Profile Badge, current status: